Exiled-Team/EXILED/docs/articles/tutorials/plugin-structure.md

 > This tutorial assumes that you are familiar with C#.

 # Plugin Structure
 In order to be loaded onto the framework, *every* plugin must follow a certain structure and inherit from certain members.
-If this is not achieved, the plugin will not start.
+If this is not achieved, the plugin will not execute.
 This tutorial will explain the proper setup for a plugin on the EXILED framework.

 ## Plugin Core
 Every plugin must have a .cs file that consists of the plugin class itself.
 This file (and the class itself) are typically simply named "Plugin"; however, any name is appropriate for the main plugin class.
 This example will use "Plugin" as the name of the class.